-Sara (aged 3) has been coming to CPotential early intervention sessions once a week with her mum Elisabeth for nearly two years.
-We asked Elisabeth how things are going.
+Sara, aged 3, has been coming to CPotential Early Intervention sessions once a week with her mum Elisabeth for nearly two years.
+We asked Elisabeth how Sara’s doing.

 How did you hear about CPotential?

 As with most things, I learnt about the charity through another mum.
 I didn’t know about Conductive Education at the time but I thought that anything that would help Sara’s development should be worth a try.

 What was Sara like when you first brought her?

 When we first arrived she had only just begun to hold her head up independently.
 She was bum-shuffling and couldn’t walk independently.
 She was also very shy and non-verbal.

 We come to sessions with two little boys and their mum.
 It’s a lovely large bright room, full of fun and colourful equipment and objects for the children to explore and play with.

 Dorottya, the Conductor, gently the children in structured games and activities.
 She helps each one develop the things they need like hand-eye coordination, reaching with both hands, improving their balance and walking on different surfaces.